yongenportkey/portkey-workshop-contracts-demo/docs/smart-contract.md

 ### 1.3 High level scope of the project

-If you open your project folder, you should see two newly generated directories: src and test.
+If you open your project folder, you should see two newly generated directories: `src` and `test`.
 These correspond to the smart contract code and the unit test code for the contract, respectively.

 #### 1.3.a src